Cellane/chalk/_drafts/how-to-de-googlify-your-life.md

 choice -- all of that can be performed either for a single user or in case of organizations, even for multiple users at the same time.

-Overall, I'm very happy with Zoho Mail so far, and I can't wait until I have a bit of time to try out their mobile applications.
+Overall, I'm pleasantly surprised with Zoho Mail so far, and I can't wait until I have a bit of time to try out their mobile applications.
 If I could wish for three improvements, it would be a PGP support in their webmail, fixing sent e-mail duplication when sending messages over SMTP and improving importing of contacts -- I still wasn't able to successfully complete that one, but it frankly doesn't bother me too much.
 For £24 per user per year, I can happily recommend Zoho to anyone.

 ## Stepping into Google Docs' shoes

 Well, I kind of spoiled this one in the previous section, haven't I?
 As I mentioned there, Zoho Docs replaced Google Docs and Google Disc for me.
-I noticed that Zoho Docs is not nearly as snappy as Google Docs on my computer, but due to my infrequent usage of either service, I honestly couldn't care less.
+I noticed that Zoho Docs is not nearly as snappy as Google Docs on my computer, although due to my infrequent usage of either service, I honestly couldn't care less.

 ## Superseding Google DNS